dmarks2/liferay-plugin-intellij/documentation/scss_files.md

 ---------------------------------------

 When you inherit from a parent theme (e.g. `styled` or `unstyled`) you can now compare your files with the original files from the parent theme.
+This works for inheritance of custom themes, too.

 ![Compare theme files](compare_theme.png "Compare theme files")